“Too often, our members get what they ask for, but not what they truly need.”

 Anderson goes on to say “We successfully offered specials, but the more and more promotions we offered, the more we realized we weren’t seeing the success that we should be.
 We were pushing out information and displaying nice looking marketing and graphics, but what we were missing was the relationship on the front lines to capture and close the business that the marketing brought in.
 We realized that we were in a very reactive state of mind, only helping the member with exactly what they were asking for.”

-Reactive sales cultures generally develop on their own where efforts have not been made on the part of leadership to provide sales specific training, coaching and accountability to sales goals.
-Generally, employees in a reactive sales model see sales as a bother to their member and will avoid sales discussions.
+Reactive sales cultures generally develop on their own where efforts have not been made on the part of leadership to provide sales-specific training, coaching, and accountability to sales goals.
+Generally, employees in a reactive sales model see sales as a bother to their members and will avoid sales discussions.
 The order taker approach does not engage members and ends up giving them permission to look elsewhere for their financial needs.

 So how do credit unions who are stuck in this reactive sales approach make the change?
 Anderson says for them it started with leadership.
 “It seemed like a change was occurring in the way leadership was thinking about our approach.
 We started talking more and more about “sales” and realized within our credit union that we really needed to shift that culture on our front line from being reactive to proactive.”

 Like American United, leaders of credit unions that are stuck in this reactive sales approach need to recognize a change must take place before a switch to a proactive approach can happen.
 Once the decision has been made they need to take action and provide a few things.